deeptho/neumodvb/docs/gui_design.md

   essential for viewing mode is accessible using shortcuts without using the mouse.
 The short cuts can be easily mapped onto remote control buttons (but this functionality is not provided by neumoDVB)

-* neumoDVB is not perfect and does not fully comply with the design guidelines below.* In some cases this because of lack of time, in other cases because of limitations of the toolkit (e.g., scrolling with the  mouse wheel in the list screens is quite sluggish).
+* neumoDVB is not perfect and does not fully comply with the design guidelines below.
+In some cases this because of lack of time, in other cases because of limitations of the toolkit (e.g., scrolling with the  mouse wheel in the list screens is quite sluggish).

 The following text is meant to provide some insight in the underlying choices for neumoDVB's GUI.
 It describes mostly how it should be, and not so much how it actually is in its current form.
-Comments Filter:

 If you contribute changes, please try to adhere to the general design philosophy when possible.

 The following design guidelines are essential in the view of the developers.
-They completely go against "modern", which tend to violate essential guidelines for GUI design, as they were proposed many years ago, when software was still improving instead of deteriorating:
+They completely go against "modern" practices, which tend to violate essential guidelines for GUI design, which were based on careful thought about usability and feature discoverability.
+Those were the days when software was still improving instead of deteriorating:

 * GUI items should be discoverable easily.
-Menu bars are the solution, but modern GUIs tend to prefer hidden menus or even no menus at all.
-At best they provide some icons instead.
-Icons as in modern GUIs can be visually nice, but also  very mysterious: what do they actually do?
+Menu bars are the solution for this, but modern GUIs tend to prefer hidden menus or even no menus at all and rely on accidental discovery of features.
+At best they provide some mysterious icons, which correspond to features.
+Icons as in modern GUIs can be visually nice, but often do not convey the meaning of a feature well: what do they actually do?
 If a window can be scrolled, then the presence of  a scroll bar should reveal this.
 Instead in modern GUIs, the scroll-bar is hidden and when it appears it is too thin and thus difficult to operate.
 We don't want that.

-* Actionable GUI elements should be clearly distinguished form text and decorations and should follow clear conventions.
-For instance, "greyed out" used to mean that some command is not available in the current context.
-Modern GUIs tend to prefer the opposite: no distinction between decorations and actionable items, grey text as the norm, tiny fonts, hige empty space ...
+* Actionable GUI elements should be clearly distinguished from text and decorations and should follow clear conventions.
+For instance, "grayed out" used to mean that some command is not available in the current context.
+Modern GUIs tend to prefer the opposite: no distinction between decorations and actionable items, grey text as the norm, tiny fonts, huge empty spaces instead of useful information, no scroll bars to indicate that more information is available...

 * Buttons should follow a clear convention: If the text of a button says "on", does that mean that the button is currently on, or that you have to press the button to turn it on?
 In neumoDVB on states